nvjome/chirpy-blog/_drafts/ar-15-build.md

 | :------------- | :----- | :----------------- |
 | Aero Precision |  | Fleet Farm (local) |

-The lower receiver is the what the US goverment considers the actual firearm part.
+The lower receiver is the what the USA goverment considers the actual firearm part.
 I didn't want deal with buying online and shipping to an FFL, so I was a bit limited by what I could source locally.
 Fleet Farm stocked a few options, this Aero Precision part and another cheaper brand.
 The Aero had some more features, including the threaded bolt catch pin, so I went with it.

 ### Lower Parts Kit